How to Go Plastic-Free: Sustainable Packaging Alternatives

 Conducting Ship Testing

 Ship testing is the best way to assure performance once a new packaging product is introduced (or considered) for your products.
-Ship tests are a small set of sample shipments that utilize the new packaging, shipped to people who can give you good feedback on the packaging once it arrives.
-Many ship tests are sent to other company offices across the country, family, friends, and anyone who can provide detailed feedback or pictures of the packaging once delivered.
+Ship tests are small batches of sample shipments packed in the new packaging and shipped to people who can give you detailed feedback once their packages arrive.
+Many ship tests are sent to other company offices across the country, family, friends, and anyone who can provide critical input or pictures of the packaging once they are delivered.
 Ship tests ensure new packaging fits your products well, protects them in shipment, and arrives in good condition.

-For enterprise accounts - those who ship 2,500+ orders per week - we recommend trying a staggered ship test, starting at 1,000 units & then moving up in volume over a few increments instead of starting with moving over your entire volume.
+For enterprise accounts or those who ship 2,500+ orders per week, we recommend trying a staggered ship test, starting at 1,000 units, then moving up in volume over a few increments instead of starting with moving over your entire volume.
 If you choose to work with EcoEnclose on your enterprise-level plastic-free packaging strategy, we will help you execute these ship tests.

-Most brands are comfortable with 2% damaged packaging rates but <0.5% product damage rates.
-It is normal for packaging to be somewhat roughed up through the shipping process, but product damage and loss rates should be quite low.
-If they are not - this indicates that the packaging needs to be improved, redesigned or troubleshooting on the packaging application should be completed.
+Most brands are comfortable with packaging damage rates around 2% but expect product damage rates to stay below 0.5%.
+It is normal for packaging to get a bit roughed up in transit, but product damage and loss rates should stay very low.
+If they don’t, it’s a sign that the packaging needs to be improved or redesigned, or that the troubleshooting on the packaging application should be completed.

 -